STEllAR-GROUP/hpx/docs/sphinx/about_hpx/people.rst

 Thanks also to the following people who contributed directly or indirectly to the project through discussions, pull requests, documentation patches, etc.

+* Srinivas Yadav, for his work on SIMD support in algorithms before and during Google Summer of Code 2021.
+* Akhil Nair, for his work on adapting algorithms to C++20 before and during Google Summer of Code 2021.
+* Alexander Toktarev, for updating the parallel algorithm customization points to use ``tag_fallback_invoke`` for the default implementations.
 * Brice Goglin, for reporting and helping fix issues related to the integration of hwloc in |hpx|.
 * Giannis Gonidelis, for his work on the ranges adaptation during the